KleistLab/PrEP_Truvada/README.md

 After choosing the clinical study, the testing will be performed for the corresponding study.
 The results will be printed and also saved in a npy file named identical to the clinical trial 'clinicalTrial.npy'

 ## Bottom-up
 The 'bottom_up' folder contains scripts and packages designed for the 'bottom-up' modeling detailed in the paper.
-This part's core goal is to compute the PrEP efficacy of Truvada under the hypothesized mechanism.
+This part's core goal is to compute the PrEP efficacy of TDF/FTC under the hypothesized mechanism.
 * Package 'Vectorized_clean': compute the prophylactic efficacy in a vectorized way, i.e. this package can compute the PrEP efficacy trajectory of multiple regimens for multiple individuals in a single run.
 For detailed usage of this package you can check the examples in 'bottom_up/Vectorized_clean/example.ipynb'.
-* pe_truvada.py: compute the extinction probability for Truvada on cis-gender women, considering different hypothetical scenarios and their combinations (as elucidated in the Results section).
+* compute_pe.py: compute the extinction probability for TDF/FTC on cis-gender women, considering different hypothetical scenarios and their combinations (as elucidated in the Results section).
 Here we use an example file (data/dosing.csv) containing
 7 dosing regimens for 90 days long, i.e. once per week to 7 times per week.
 The pharmacokinetic parameters of 1000 virtual individuals are used (parameters in data/pk).
 This computation can be slow since it computes the extinction probability profile for 1000 individuals.
 * utils.py: contains helper functions for the computation of PrEP efficacy, e.g. function to calculate